 The film is based on the experiences of Charl-Johan Lingenfelder, who co-wrote the screenplay with director Christiaan Olwagen.
 Kanarie is a heartfelt and triumphant film that explores the pressure to conform and the resilience of individuality.

-We caught up with Schalk Bezuidenhout for a behind-the-scenes look at the film.
+At the time of the film's release, I caught up with Schalk Bezuidenhout for a behind-the-scenes look at the Kanarie.

 Why was this a project that you wanted to be part of?